Peter Caven: Fitzroy

 Caven was zoned to Fitzroy and progressing from under 17s and 19s to reserves under coach Robert Shaw before making his AFL debut in 1991 as a forward however Caven would go on to play a majority of career in defence.
 After three AFL seasons with Fitzroy, Caven could not come to terms with the club and left as an uncontracted signing to Sydney.

 Sydney

-In Round 7, 1994, Caven tried to break Tony Lockett’s elbow in an act of AFL thuggery that backfired and left him with a broken cheekbone during the game.
-Instead of Caven being punished, Lockett was handed a heavy suspension of eight weeks for the incident while Caven missed 12 weeks and returned to play the last four games of the season.
-In an absurd twist, Caven was forced to issue an apology to Lockett the following week after appearing on comedy television show Denton and, at the urging of host Andrew Denton, bashing an effigy of Lockett with a baseball bat.
+In a match against St Kilda in Round 7, 1994, a clash with Tony Lockett's elbow left Caven with a broken cheekbone.
+Lockett received a suspension of eight weeks for the incident while Caven missed 12 weeks and returned to play the last four games of the season.
+In an absurd twist, Caven appeared on comedy television show Denton during the following week and, at the urging of host Andrew Denton, bashed an effigy of Lockett with a baseball bat.
+Caven was forced to issue an apology to Lockett.
 The following season, Caven and Lockett were teammates at Sydney.

 He would only play 9 games in 1995; and, after failing to return to form after his broken cheek, Caven was told he is not good enough to play AFL football by Sydney football manager Rob Snowden.